Iran is escalating the war by attacking ships along a key oil route. Here’s what we know.

 Its Islamic Revolutionary Guard Corps (IRGC), a military force that has its own navy, is still capable of deploying a “gauntlet” of mines, explosive-laden suicide boats and shore-based missile batteries, causing one US source to describe the strait as “Death Valley.”

-Despite 12 days of airstrikes, the IRGC’s “main small craft fleet has largely remained intact” so far, said Farzin Nadimi, a senior fellow at the Washington Institute who has written about Iran’s naval strategy.
+Despite 12 days of airstrikes, the IRGC’s “main small craft fleet has largely remained intact,” said Farzin Nadimi, a senior fellow at the Washington Institute who has written about Iran’s naval strategy.

+That has been laid bare over the last two days as six vessels have come under attack near the strait, according to the UKMTO, adding to the 10 others struck since the war began.

-That was laid bare on Tuesday when the guards said they fired on the Thai-flagged bulk carrier Mayuree Naree as it tried to pass through, causing an explosion in the ship’s engine room.
+The IRGC claimed responsibility for several of these attacks, including saying they fired on the Thai-flagged bulk carrier Mayuree Naree as it tried to pass through, causing an explosion in the ship’s engine room.
 Three of the 23 crew members, who were believed to have been on duty in the engine room, remain unaccounted for, according to Thai authorities.

-Another vessel, the Liberian-flagged Express Rome, was also struck by Iranian projectiles the same morning, Iran’s armed forces added.
+Two foreign oil tankers in Iraqi waters were set ablaze overnight Wednesday, killing at least one person.
+Iran said an underwater drone caused the explosions.

 How has the US responded?

+Securing the strait for commercial shipping is causing another headache for the US.
+It has responded by targeting Iranian minelayers and is looking at escorting ships, though Energy Secretary Chris Wright has said the US Navy is not yet ready to do so.

-US Central Command said Tuesday it destroyed multiple Iranian naval ships — including 16 minelayers — near the strait, though it did not mention destroying any mines, which may have already been laid.
+US Central Command said Tuesday it destroyed multiple Iranian naval ships — including 16 minelayers — near the strait, though it did not mention destroying any mines.

-Earlier, Trump posted Truth Social: “If Iran has put out any mines in the Hormuz Strait, and we have no reports of them doing so, we want them removed, IMMEDIATELY!”

-If Iran didn’t remove any mines it might have laid, the country would face consequences “at a level never before seen,” Trump added.
-However, if it removed “what may have been placed, it will be a giant step in the right direction!”

 American minesweeping capabilities in the Persian Gulf are not as strong as they once were.
 The US Navy decommissioned the last of its four dedicated minesweepers in the region last September, leaving it dependent on less specialized ships.